florisvanvredendaal/netlifycms-gridsome/README.md

 # Netlify CMS template for Gridsome

-> A simple, hackable & minimalistic starter for Gridsome that uses Netlify CMS for content.
+> A simple, hackable & minimalistic starter for Gridsome that uses Netlify CMS for content...

 ## Features
 - Beautiful and simple design.